 Step 2: Find a great real estate agent in California

-Your real estate agent will be your main ally during the home buying process.
-Besides finding and showing you properties, your agent will help you make offers, negotiate contracts, and navigate the closing process.
-Plus, they can recommend other service providers like title companies and inspectors to help you buy your home in California — just remember you can always shop around!
+In addition to finding and showing you properties, your agent will help you make offers, negotiate contracts, and navigate the closing process.
+Plus, they can recommend other service providers (like title companies and inspectors) to help you buy your home in California — just remember you can always shop around!

-- Number of transactions in the last year (the more the better!)
+- Number of home buyers helped in the last year — the more the better!

 Step 3: Get preapproved for a mortgage

-You don't have to decide on one lender right now.
-In fact, you should compare interest rates and preapproval amounts from several lenders to make sure you're getting the absolute best terms when you buy your California home.
+Although you don't have to decide on a lender now, you should compare interest rates and preapproval amounts from several lenders to make sure you're getting the absolute best rate and terms when you buy your California home.

 Step 4: Choose the right location

-Currently, the typical home value in California is $769,405, but don't worry if that doesn't perfectly match your budget.
-Home prices vary dramatically from city to city and even from neighborhood to neighborhood!
+Currently, the typical home value in California is $747,352, but prices vary dramatically from city to city and even from neighborhood to neighborhood!

 Step 5: Start house hunting in California

 Searching for homes in California is the fun part of the home buying process!
-You'll get to look at a variety of homes and discover what you really want in a home.
+You'll get to look at a variety of available listings and discover what you really want in a home.

 Step 6: Make an offer